Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Conclusion and Future Work

-In this paper we formalised the notion of individual fairness under utility-based model multiplicity: a scenario in which a number of classifiers that are considered equivalent based on their predictive power assign different labels to certain data points.
-Such a situation may arise for distinct types of models, diverse parameterisation of the same model, or over its multiple training runs when the underlying process is, for example, greedy or stochastic.
-Additionally, high-dimensional and sparse data may contribute to this phenomenon given the curse of dimensionality (everything is far away from each other).
+In this paper we formalised the notion of cross-model fairness that arises due to utility-based model multiplicity -- a scenario in which a collection of classifiers assigns different labels to selected data points despite being considered equivalent in terms of predictive power.
+Such a situation is pertinent to distinct types of models, diverse parameterisation of the same model, or classifiers that result from multiple training runs of a given model when this procedure is, for example, greedy or stochastic.
+Additionally, high-dimensional and sparse data may contribute to this phenomenon given the curse of dimensionality (i.e., everything being far away from each other in high-dimensional spaces).
 In particular, we built these concepts around a user-specified \emph{family of predictive models}, taking into consideration its \emph{expressiveness}, which in the extreme may lead to awarding the most favourable prediction to every individual.
-We then defined \emph{two meaningful cases of model multiplicity}: one determined by the entire data space and another measured with respect to a designated \emph{fairness validation data set}.
-We generalised the former into \emph{disputable spaces} -- regions where at least two models disagree on the prediction -- which may not necessarily be identified even with a comprehensive fairness validation set.
+We then defined \emph{two meaningful notions of model multiplicity}: one determined by the entire data space and another measured with respect to a designated \emph{fairness validation data set}.
+We generalised the former into \emph{disputable spaces} -- regions where at least two models disagree on a prediction -- which may not necessarily be identified even with a comprehensive fairness validation set.
+Next, we showed how to combine (performance-wise) equivalent models to present each individual with the best possible decision.

+After establishing these foundations, we reported results of a comprehensive, large-scale, empirical study of cross-model fairness on three real-life data sets popular in the literature using top-performing classification workflows published in the OpenML repository.
+Such an experimental setup captures a realistic diversity of models that arises naturally in the machine learning workflow instead of being artificially constructed specifically to study model multiplicity, which ensures credibility of our findings.
+To help identify cross-model unfairness stemming from predictive multiplicity we adapted two relevant metrics -- \emph{discrepancy} and \emph{ambiguity} -- and introduced a bespoke visualisation toolkit.
+Our findings highlight the prevalence and severity of this phenomenon, illustrating the importance of considering utility-based model multiplicity as a new dimension of algorithmic fairness.